 Mudumalai National Park – Masinagudi

 Take a private vehicle for the short drive to Masinagudi today.
-Set against the backdrop of the Nilgiri mountains, Mudumalai National Park was once the Mysore Maharaja's private hunting ground.
-In 1974 it was brought under Project Tiger and is now one of the best game sanctuaries in India to observe wildlife in close proximity.
-Embark on a short safari in search of tigers, leopards, elephants, sloth bears, sambars, spotted deer and much more.
+Set against the backdrop of the Nilgiri Hills, Mudumalai National Park was once the Mysore Maharaja's private hunting ground.
+In 1974 it was brought under Project Tiger and is now one of the best sanctuaries in India to observe wildlife in close proximity.
+Embark on a short safari in search of tigers, leopards, elephants, sloth bears, sambars, spotted deer, and much more.
 There's also an amazing variety of birdlife in the park.
-Tonight’s family-run accommodation in Masinagudi is mixed gender dormitory style with a common bathroom.
+Tonight’s family-run accommodation in Masinagudi is a mixed-gender dormitory style with a common bathroom.
 This dorm room is only open to your group.

 Mysore – Overnight train

 This morning, head out of Mysore and climb Chamundi Hill to the Sri Chamundeswari Temple, dedicated to the Hindu Goddess Durga.
 Continue on to the Keshava Temple in the small town of Somnathpur – an excellent example of Hoysala architecture.
 You’ll also have some time to pay an optional visit to Tipu Sultan’s mausoleum in Srirangapatna, or instead, return to Mysore for a palm reading or to catch a film at the local cinema.
 Tonight, board an 11-hour overnight sleeper train to Chennai.